Post job

 An Intensive In-Home Counselor conducts individual counseling sessions for parents and deals with delicate issues like sexual addiction.
 They also prepare progress reports for clients.

-There are some key differences in responsibilities as well.
-For example, a clinician responsibilities require skills like "social work," "patients," "patient care," and "individual therapy."
+There are some key differences in the responsibilities of each position.
+For example, clinician responsibilities require skills like "social work," "patients," "patient care," and "individual therapy."
 Meanwhile a typical intensive in-home counselor has skills in areas such as "family therapy," "intensive in-home," "at-risk youth," and "out-of-home placements."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Intensives in-home counselor tend to reach lower levels of education than clinicians.
 In fact, intensives in-home counselor are 17.0% less likely to graduate with a Master's Degree and 1.7% less likely to have a Doctoral Degree.